Viewer tutorial#

 Canvas#

 The canvas is in the center of the viewer and contains the visual display of the data passed to napari, including Images, Points, Shapes, and other supported data types.
-Under the hood, the canvas is a vispy.scene.SceneCanvas object which has built-in support for features such as zooming and panning.
+Under the hood, the canvas is a vispy.scene.canvas.SceneCanvas object which has built-in support for features such as zooming and panning.
 As vispy uses OpenGL and your graphics card, panning and zooming are highly performant.
 You can return to the original zoom level by clicking the home button in the viewer buttons panel.

 Layer list#